OctopusDeploy/docs/docs/deploying-applications/custom-scripts/service-fabric-powershell-scripts.md

 ---
-title: Service Fabric PowerShell scripts
+title: Service Fabric PowerShell Scripts
 description: Service Fabric PowerShell scripts allow you to manage your Service Fabric clusters using the Service Fabric SDK as part of your deployment process.
 position: 1
 version: "[3.13,)"